Ayrton Costa

-Ayrton Enrique Costa (born 12 July 1999) is an Argentine professional footballer who plays as a centre-back for Platense, on loan from Independiente.
+Ayrton Enrique Costa (born 12 July 1999) is an Argentine professional footballer who plays as a centre-back for Boca Juniors.

 Career

 Costa arrived at Independiente in 2015.
 Five years later, the centre-back made the breakthrough into first-team football under manager Lucas Pusineri.
 He initially trained with the club in pre-season, notably appearing in a friendly win over Gimnasia y Esgrima.
 Costa's senior debut occurred on 6 December 2020 in a Copa de la Liga Profesional victory over Defensa y Justicia, as he played eighty-eight minutes before being replaced by Patricio Ostachuk.
 He penned terms on a contract until December 2022 on 15 December 2020.

-Platense
+On 2 July 2024, Costa signed a four-season contract with Antwerp in Belgium.

+On 15 June 2025, a report mentioned that Costa had been denied a visa to participate in the FIFA Club World Cup in the United States due to a robbery case in 2018.
+Several days later, the decision was reversed and he was granted a special 26 day visa for the tournament.

 Personal life

-Costa's first name is an ode to Brazilian Formula One driver Ayrton Senna, who his grandfather was a fan of.
+Costa's first name is an ode to Brazilian Formula One driver Ayrton Senna, of whom his grandfather was a fan of.
+He is of Cape Verdean and Paraguayan descent through one of his grandfathers and one of his grandmothers, respectively.